 Emma Jones (Board Member) is the former editor of Smash Hits magazine.
 As a news and showbusiness reporter, she worked for the Sunday Mirror, Mail on Sunday and the Sun (youngest Fleet St. columnist and Bizarre Deputy Editor.)
 Television work includes live presenting for Channel Four and ITV.
 Emma is Deputy Chair of Governors at Tidemill Academy, in Deptford, S.E London and serves on the board of Greenwich Dance.

 Máire Messenger Davies (Board Member) is Emerita Professor of Media Studies at Ulster University.
-After working as a journalist on regional newspapers and magazines, she gained a psychology PhD.
-She has taught in media schools in Boston, Cardiff and London and has conducted research with Ofcom, the IBA, the Broadcasting Standards Commission, the BBC and the DCMS.
-She is on the board of the Children’s Media Foundation and is the author of several books, including Television is Good for Your Kids.
+After working as a journalist on UK regional newspapers and magazines, she gained a psychology PhD studying how people learn from television.
+She has taught in media schools in Boston, Cardiff & London and has conducted research with Ofcom, IBA, Broadcasting Standards Commission, BBC and DCMS.
+She is a Fellow of the Royal Society of Arts and has served on the Boards of the Children’s Media Foundation and the Voice of the Listener and Viewer.
+She is author of several books, including Television is Good for Your Kids.

 David Robinson (Treasurer and Senior Independent Board Member) founded the life insurance business Bright Grey in 2001 and grew it swiftly into a commercial success, employing more than 350 staff and overtaking established competitors.
 An actuary, he previously worked for 30 years at Scottish Provident and more recently as Chair of Engage Mutual Assurance.
 David is a former Governor and Chair of the Audit and Risk Committee of Heriot-Watt University, Edinburgh.
 He is also a founder Trustee and Chair of the charity Smalls for All, which supports vulnerable women and children in Africa through the provision of essential personal items.